-- With the exception of sampling equipment decontamination, which will be performed in a well-ventilated building, work will be performed in open areas with natural ventilation. - Prior site sampling indicated that contaminant concentrations are unlikely to pose an airborne hazard. - The most probable contaminants (metals, explosives, and propellants) are materials with relatively low vapor pressures.
+- With the exception of sampling equipment decontamination, which will be performed in a well-ventilated building, work will be performed in open areas with natural ventilation. - Prior site sampling indicated that contaminant concentrations are unlikely to pose an airborne hazard. - The most probable contaminants (metals, explosives, propellants, and semivolatile organic compounds) are materials with relatively low vapor pressures.

-Air monitoring of the breathing zone using a photoionization detector or equivalent is planned during soil sampling, groundwater monitoring well drilling, and trenching.
+Air monitoring of the breathing zone using a photoionization detector or equivalent is planned during soil sampling and groundwater monitoring well drilling.
 The SSHO will examine site conditions and will contact the Health and Safety Manager and initiate additional monitoring if there is any indication of potential airborne exposure.